sathya-ghub/React-Redux-multi-page-registration-form/README.md

-## A multipage registration form made using React and Redux :page_with_curl:
+## A multipage registration form made using React and Redux :clipboard:

 ### Setup